knowsuchagency/promptic/README.md

 - **Streaming**:
   - Gemini models do not support streaming when using tools/function calls

 These limitations reflect the underlying differences between LLM providers and their implementations.
-For provider-specific features or workarounds, you may need to interact with litellm or the provider's SDK directly.
+For provider-specific features or workarounds, you may need to interact with [litellm][litellm] or the provider's SDK directly.

 ## License